Path-based Algebraic Foundations of Graph Query Languages: Related Work

 \section{Related Work}

 Since the pioneering work of Edgar Codd \cite{Codd70}, relational algebra has been a hallmark of data management research focusing on relational query processing and optimization.
-As opposed to relational databases, graph databases are a more recent technology with high demand in industry.
-Graph queries significantly differ from relational queries due to the presence of linear recursion and path-oriented semantics.
-In the following, we discuss the related work by presenting extensions of relational algebra to deal with graphs as well as the path modes adopted in recent papers on standard graph query languages.
+Despite the fact that graph databases have established themselves as a data-driven technology with high demand in industry, a counterpart of relational algebra is absent in graph database research.
+In this paper, we fill this gap and propose a path-based algebraic framework, that seamlessly work for recursive graph queries.

+In the following, we discuss related work in this area, focusing primarily on extensions of relational algebra to support path queries, algorithmic approaches for computing path queries, and the methods used by current database systems.